Clan Rising

 John William Dunne

-The Anglo-Irish Boer War officer who designed the first British military aircraft, the inherently-stable swept-wing Dunne D.5 of 1910, then wrote *An Experiment with Time* (1927), the foundational popular text on precognitive dreams that influenced J. B. Priestley, T. S. Eliot, Olaf Stapledon and Jorge Luis Borges across the next four decades.
+The Anglo-Irish Boer War officer who designed the first inherently-stable aircraft, the swept-wing Dunne D.5 of 1910, then wrote An Experiment with Time (1927), the popular text on precognitive dreams that influenced J. B. Priestley, T. S. Eliot, Olaf Stapledon and Jorge Luis Borges.

-The small Dunne aircraft programme was wound up at the outbreak of the First World War on the Royal Flying Corps post-1914 standardisation on the B.E.2 conventional-fixed-wing reconnaissance aircraft.
-He was at the Farnborough establishment through the war on a consultative basis but was effectively out of the operational aircraft-design work after 1914.
-He turned, in the post-war 1920s period, to the philosophical-and-popular-science writing that produced the second working register of his career. *An Experiment with Time* (1927), the two-hundred-and-eighty-page volume he wrote at his Hampshire country house through the spring and summer of 1926, was the foundation popular-philosophical book of post-First-World-War British thought on time, dreams and the precognitive-experience phenomenon that he claimed to have studied from a dream-and-journal experimental method he had been keeping since 1898.
+The aircraft programme was wound up at the outbreak of the First World War on the standardisation of the Royal Flying Corps on conventional reconnaissance aircraft.
+He turned, in the 1920s, to the philosophical and popular-science writing of his second career.
+An Experiment with Time (1927), written at his Hampshire house, set out a theory of time, dreams and the precognitive-experience phenomenon from a dream-and-journal method he had kept since 1898.

 Achievements